meirlustig1983/hyper-layer-authorizer/README.md

         private LocalDateTime createdDate;
     }

-### 1.2: Redis (As cache DB)
+### 1.2: Redis (Cache)

 ### 1.3: Installation

-To run the 'Hyper-Layer-Authorizer,' you must either install the required databases or install Docker and use the '[docker-compose.yml](docker-compose.yml)' file.
+In order to run the 'Hyper-Layer-Authorizer,' you must either install the required databases locally or install Docker and use the '[docker-compose.yml](docker-compose.yml)' file.

 ## 2: REST API